KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/pond-dividing-stillness-inversion.md

 ## Preliminary Assessment

-**The available evidence does not require proving appropriation; the pattern is evaluated on structural, temporal, and conceptual indicators rather than intent or admission.**
+**Intent is not the operative threshold here.
+The pattern is legible through structural, temporal, and conceptual indicators regardless of admission.**

 Indicators relevant to assessment:
 - **Structural inversion is forensically significant** — placing structure downstream prevents external models from reproducing Zenetist invariants